Understanding Ghee & Edible Oils

 Aspect Details

-Brand Name- Amul
+Brand Name Amul

-Founded by- Tribhuvandas Kishibhai Patel
+Founded By Tribhuvandas Kishibhai Patel

-Cooperative Model- Gujarat Cooperative Milk Marketing Federation (GCMMF) established in 1973
+Cooperative Model Gujarat Cooperative Milk Marketing Federation (GCMMF), established in 1973

-Location- Anand, Gujarat, India
+Headquarters Anand, Gujarat, India

-Year GCMMF Formed- 1973
+GCMMF Established 1973

 Brand Trust & Legacy: Amul is a highly trusted dairy cooperative in India, strong brand recognition.